Akarabo05/East-Africa-Deaths-2021-Capstone/README.md

-# East-Africa-Deaths-2021-Capstone
+# East Africa Deaths 2021 – Big Data Capstone
 A big data analytics project on causes of death in East Africa using 2021 data.
-# East Africa Deaths 2021 – Big Data Capstone

 This project uses big data analytics to uncover the top causes of death across East African countries in 2021.

  Dataset